IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Our purposed IGNN-Solver

-To accelerate the convergence of predicted values, we propose constructing an initializer $\mZ^{[0]}=h_\phi(\mX): \mathbb{R}^d \rightarrow \mathbb{R}^{d'} $ for a rapid and reasonable input-based initial estimate value, rather than simply setting the initial values to $\mathbf{0}$ or random, where $\phi$ are parameters of the initializer.
+where $h_\phi: \mathbb{R}^d \rightarrow \mathbb{R}^{d'}$, for a rapid and reasonable input-based initial estimate value, rather than simply setting the initial values to $\mathbf{0}$ or random, where $\phi$ are learnable parameters of the initializer.
 We set the intermediate dimension $d'$ to be significantly smaller than the feature dimension $d$ to reduce the training overhead of the initializer.

-\subsubsection{Improved Anderson Iterations with tiny-GNN.}
+\subsubsection{Improved Anderson Iterations with tiny-GNN}

-In the original Anderson Acceleration (AA) solver, the parameter $\beta$ is predetermined and fixed~\cite{anderson1965iterative}, whereas the parameters $\alpha^{[k]}$s are determined by solving numerous linear equations using the least squares method.
+In the original AA solver, the parameter $\beta$ is predetermined and fixed~\cite{anderson1965iterative}, whereas the parameters $\alpha^{[k]}$s are determined by solving numerous linear equations using the least squares method.
 Although this method operates adequately, its efficiency and adaptability in optimizing IGNN models are limited.
-Therefore, we propose introducing a tiny and learnable graph neural network, as
+Therefore, we propose introducing a tiny and learnable graph neural network as